techevolution26/feb-2025-introduction-to-css-techevolution26/README.md

-# Introduction to CSS
+Introduction to JavaScript and DOM Manipulation

-## Objectives
+Objectives

-Link an external CSS file to an HTML document.
-Apply basic styling using selectors.
-Use colors, fonts, and spacing effectively.
+Write basic JavaScript functions.
+Manipulate the DOM dynamically.
+Respond to user interactions.

-## Instructions
+Instructions

+    Create a script.js file and link it to a HTML.
+    Structure the document using DOCTYPE, html, head, and body.

+Note

+    Write JavaScript that:
+    Changes text content dynamically.
+    Modifies CSS styles via JavaScript.
+    Adds or removes an element when a button is clicked.

+Tasks

-Create a style.css file.
+    Create a well-structured HTML5 document.
-Apply CSS to a HTML page.
-Style elements using:
-Classes and IDs.
-Color and typography.
-Margins, paddings, and borders.

->[!NOTE]
->  - Include at least:
->  - Use of 3 selectors
->  - Style an image
->  - Margin, Padding & Borders
->  - Different font

-# Tasks
- - Link an external CSS file.
- - Apply at least 3 different selectors.
+    Use at least 5 different HTML elements.
- - Improve readability and aesthetics.
+    Ensure semantic correctness.

 Happy Coding! 💻✨